wely/DevCamp/README.md

 ---
 ## Module 9 - IoT
-In this module, we will provide an overview of Cognitive Services APIs and an introduction to the BOT framework.
+In this module, you will learn about the Azure IoT capabilities and features.

 #### View [PowerPoint](Presentation/Module09-IOT.pptx?raw=true)